Services for children and teens

-- From the latest best sellers to classic stories
+- from the latest children's best sellers to classic children's stories

-We also have lots of information books to help with learning and interests.
-All of these books can be borrowed for free.
-If your local library does not have the children's books you are looking for we can usually get it in from another library.
-It's free to request children's book, just ask the staff.
+All of these books can be reserved and borrowed for free - if your local library does not have the children's books you are looking for we can usually get it in from another library.

 Our libraries also offer free activities for children throughout the year, including rhyme times for babies and toddlers and the Summer Reading Challenge for four to 11 year olds

-Children can use the computers (with parent's permission), ask about booking a session.
-All libraries offer Wifi too.
+Children can also use the library computers (with parent's permission), ask about booking a session, all our libraries offer Wifi too.

-Our friendly and welcoming staff are happy to help you and your family whatever your needs - we look forward to seeing you soon.
+Our friendly and welcoming staff are happy to help you and your family whatever your needs.

 BBC micro:bits are small programmable computers.
 They are free to borrow and just like a book they can be taken out for 3 weeks at a time.
 They consist of a microcontroller based board with LEDs, two buttons, a compass, temperature sensor and Bluetooth connectivity.